 Don’t make the mistake of skimming this section and relying on Google to take you to the “White Rock Lookout” pin.
 This will attempt to route you to the actual lookout, not the starting point for the walk.

-White Rock Hike Cairns
+White Rock Hiking Details

-The White Rock hike is a 5 KM return, out and back trail in the Lamb Range, just above Cairns.
-This track takes roughly 1.5 hours for the return trip if you’re keeping a decent pace.
+The White Rock hike is a 5 km return, out-and-back trail in the Lamb Range, just above Cairns.
+This track takes roughly 1.5 hours for the return trip if you're keeping a decent pace.

 The track begins as a wide, 4WD road before merging into dense forest with tree roots and uneven ground underfoot.
 The White Rock walk is steep in some sections, especially the final descent to the White Rock lookout.
 However, there are no technically difficult sections and anyone with a decent level of fitness can enjoy this hike.